Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 • Single tenant migration –

 This is the most common way that organisations and businesses use to migrate their data.
-It is also the best option for most of the businesses as it is a simple process.
+It is also the best option for most businesses as it is a simple process.
 It allows users to collaborate seamlessly through all the applications offered by Microsoft.
 Single-tenant migration allows organisations to simply secure the destination tenant.

 • Multiple tenant migration –